istaustria/istaustria.github.io/_publications/2016/CDoSPRS.md

 teaser:
   caption: |
-    Given a set of planar input contours (left), our system computes(right) can be easily fabricated using a 2D wire bending machine anda stable, self-supporting wire sculpture.
-The physical prototype assembled without the need of connectors between crossing wires.
+    Given a 3D model and a set of planar input contours, our system computes a stable, self-supporting wire sculpture.
+The physical prototype can be easily fabricated using a 2D wire bending machine and assembled without the need of connectors between crossing wires.

   images:
   - url: car_input.jpg